gvwilson/sensibleadventures/nardica/nardica.md

 scowling at the Marine sergeant, the crowd, and everything else in sight for good measure.

 ""Kappa, cap'n" the first woman span.
-"Just 'splainin' t' these blues that there ain't nothin' here needs their 'tention."
+"Just 'splainin' t' these Blues that there ain't nothin' here needs their 'tention."

 "With respect, citizen," the sergeant said, his inducted accent making his calm words ridiculous and ominous at the same time,